 4. Try singing in front of a mirror.
 This not only helps you with performance technique, but aides in helping you become more aware of how much your jaw moves or doesn’t move when you sing.

 5. Gently press downward on your chin to help lower your jaw more while singing.
 This exercise also helps you to become more aware of what it feels like to actually open your mouth (I have this issue as well) when you sing.
 As with all other tips and exercises, though, if you feel any pain or discomfort, stop.
 You don’t want to strain any muscles and this discomfort may be a clue to an issue with the jaw joint.

 Just like different personalities, opening your mouth more is not an issue that every vocalist has to worry about.
 Every singer is different, bringing their own unique timbre and performance style to every musical situation.
 Articulation, forming vowel shapes, and even singing in different languages create room for many different techniques and approaches when utilizing the jaw in relation to singing.
 I hope that these basic tips help anyone out there who has issues with tension and/or jaw tension when performing.

-If you have any additional tips or stories to share, feel free to leave a comment below!
+If you have any other tips or techniques to try to relieve muscular tension for vocalists, please leave a comment below!